telos-matter/pgt/README.md

 ```console
 $ pgt
 ```
-Or you could search for terms that describe your commit changes, for example:
+Or you could search for prefixes with terms that best describe your commit changes, for example:
 ```console
 $ pgt new feature
 ```